What next in the Catalan crisis?

 So what happens now?
 The following are the next key events in the crisis.

-Puigdemont and several members of his executive fled to Belgium after being dismissed by the central government and if they refuse to appear in court as requested, prosecutors could order their arrest.
+But Puigdemont and four others refused to appear in court for questioning and a Spanish court issued warrants for their arrest.

-Spain's Supreme Court on Tuesday summoned the former speaker of the Catalan parliament, Carme Forcadell, and her parliamentary deputies to appear for questioning on Thursday and Friday over the region's independence drive.
+The five, who are all thought to be in Belgium, can fight their extradition in the coming days.
+Meanwhile the National Court will continue its investigation.

-The public prosecutor's office has asked that Puigdemont, Forcadell and the others be charged with rebellion, sedition and misuse of public funds.
+The public prosecutor's office has asked that Puigdemont and the others be charged with rebellion, sedition and misuse of public funds.

 The crime of rebellion carries a prison term of up to 30 years while sedition can be punished with a sentence of up to 15 years.